HomePolitics and Current AffairsCEC recommends banning of private vehicles in Sariska Tiger Reserve

 Rajasthan govt largely in sync with recommendations

 The government has shown its concurrence with the recommendations of CEC.
-The additional of government Shiv Mangal Sharma said that the government is largely in sync with recommendations of CEC.
+The additional advocate general of government Shiv Mangal Sharma said that the state government is largely in sync with recommendations of CEC.
 However, the deadline set by CEC is too early.

 He also objected to construction of elevated roads and skyway.